SuvidhiBanthia/hello-world/README.md

 # hello-world
 Hello Sugar Labs!
 My name is Suvidhi.
-I am very excied to work with you.
-Looking forward to an amazing work experience.
+I am very excited to work with you.
+Looking forward to an awesome work experience.
 Bye